Koredotcom/web-kore-sdk/README.md

 <details>
  <summary>Legacy</summary>

-include the following script in your html file and configure bot configurations
+include the following script in your html file and configure the configurations

 ```js